-The government of Japan and the IDNDR Secretariat jointly organized an experts meeting in October 1996 to hash out how a central disaster reduction system, as stated in the Kobe Disaster Reduction Declaration, might be created for the Asian region.
-The meeting was attended by key personnel in the government ministries in charge of DDR of 30 countries, and they agreed to study the creation of the tentatively named "Asian Disaster Reduction Center" to serve as a secretariat for promoting activities under the proposed system.
+The government of Japan and the IDNDR Secretariat jointly organized an expert meeting in October 1996 to hash out how a central disaster reduction system, as stated in the Kobe Disaster Reduction Declaration, might be created for the Asian region.
+The meeting was attended by key personnel in the disaster reduction bureaus of 30 countries, and they agreed to study the creation of the tentatively named "Asian Disaster Reduction Center" to serve as a secretariat for promoting activities under the proposed system.